raywa04/CS4348-Project2/devlog.md

   - Add logging to trace the interaction flow.
 - Begin implementing manager and safe logic (semaphores) in parallel if time allows.

+# Devlog Entry - [04-09-2025, 9:50PM] (Session Begins)

+## Thoughts So Far:

+The simulation is shaping up well.
+We’ve got the core threading infrastructure working, and basic synchronization is in place — the bank opens only when all tellers are ready, and only two customers can enter at a time.
+Each customer currently picks a transaction and prints logs, but there’s no real interaction between customers and tellers yet.

+The next big piece is to simulate that interaction:
+- Customers need to be paired with available tellers.
+- Tellers should wait for customers, receive transactions, and respond accordingly.

+This part will require careful use of semaphores, per-thread communication, and possibly queues.

+## Plan for This Session:

+### Goal:
+- Create a system where customers wait for available tellers and then engage in a transaction.
+- Tellers should be idle until signaled by a customer.
+- Implement the back-and-forth where:
+  - Customer introduces themselves
+  - Teller asks for the transaction
+  - Customer responds with the transaction type
+  - Teller acknowledges

+### Steps:
+1. Set up a shared queue or structure to pair customers with tellers.
+2. Use condition variables or per-thread semaphores for signaling.
+3. Simulate a full interaction between a customer and a teller.
+4. Ensure output logs reflect this step-by-step communication.